vincentarelbundock/Rdatasets/doc/HistData/rst/DrinksWages.rst

 ~~~~~~~~~~

 M. E. Elderton & K. Pearson (1910).
 A first study of the influence of
-parental alcholism on the physique and ability of their offspring,
+parental alcoholism on the physique and ability of their offspring,
 Eugenics Laboratory Memoirs, 10.

 Examples